mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 Columns should be typed properly.
 Don't overuse `StringType` columns.

 Columns should only be nullable if `null` values are allowed.
-Code written for nullable columns should always handle `null` values gracefully.
+Functions invoked on nullable columns should always handle `null` values gracefully.

 Use acronyms when needed to keep column names short.
 Define any acronyms used at the top of the data file, so other programmers can follow along.